-Why We Need a Civil Space Traffic Management System
+What Would a Civil Space Traffic Management System Look Like?

 We have laws, regulations, and norms of behavior on our roadways, waterways, and airways.
 We classify and regulate traffic based on things like size, maneuverability, weight, hazard potential, and others.
 An oil tanker is treated very differently than a kayak, and a truck carrying hazardous fuel is treated quite differently than a Vespa scooter.